Jestre/quartz-brain/content/index.md

 title: Neuron Quest
 ---

-This is a blank Quartz installation.
+Welcome to the search for knowledge.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Be sure to visit [[Bubba]] while you are here.